2025 Ohio Education

 How Ohio funds public schools - trends over time chart

-Source: Ohio DEW, District Profile Reports (FY22).
-Note: The expenditure data shown in this chart do not include capital outlay (e.g., construction or interest on debt); see Capital Outlay and Debt Service for those expenditures.
+Source: Ohio DEW, downloadable file titled “Expanded List” (2023-24).
+Note: The chart shows the fraction of total operational expenditures per pupil by various spending categories reported by DEW, as well as the per-pupil amount spent in each category.
+The expenditure data shown in this chart do not include capital outlay (e.g., construction or interest on debt); see Capital Outlay and Debt Service for those expenditures.

 How Funds Are Spent: Salaries and Benefits 61 percent of public schools’ instructional expenditures are spent on salaries and 23 percent on benefits.
 Educator salaries have become a slightly smaller share of instructional spending since 2005, while benefits have remained largely consistent.